umrover/mrover-ros/src/esw/science_board/README.md

 ---

 ## TODO
+- [ ] IMPORTANT - UPDATE SPECTRAL NMEA MESSAGE IN HARDWARE, make sure to also maybe change length of msg
 - [ ] simplify the mapper logic (can put into a function instead), don't need both _handler_function_by_tag and _ros_publisherr_by_tag probably
 - [ ] Analyze behavior when MOSFET device is out of bounds.
 See if it should be handled by firmware or here or both.
 It is preferred if it is both, but this program does not currently have any checking.